Introduction

 Electrocardiography

 ECG assesses for potential cardiac involvement in acute trauma settings.
 This modality can help identify conduction abnormalities, myocardial ischemia, and signs of cardiac contusion.
 Specifically, findings such as ST-segment elevation or depression, T-wave abnormalities, new-onset bundle branch blocks, or dysrhythmias may indicate cardiac injury.
 However, a normal ECG does not rule out cardiac injury.
-Additional imaging studies and clinical evaluation are often necessary to assess patients with chest trauma comprehensively.
+Additional imaging studies, clinical evaluation, and cardiac biomarkers are often necessary to assess patients with blunt chest trauma and suspected cardiac or vascular injury comprehensively.
+The role of electrocardiography in chest thoracic trauma may grow in the coming years due to the implementation of artificial intelligence to interpret cardiac function.[26]

 Imaging Adjuncts